Adaptive Identification with Guaranteed Performance Under Saturated-Observation and Non-Persistent Excitation: Main results

-\begin{remark} If we take $l_{k}=-\infty$ and $u_{k}=\infty$, then the system $(\ref{eq1})$-$(\ref{eq2})$ will degenerate to the standard linear stochastic regression model.
-In this case, the matrix $Q_{k+1}$ is equal to $\sum_{i=1}^{k}\frac{1}{\sigma_{i}}\phi_{i}\phi_{i}^{T}$, where $\sigma_{i}$ is the variance of the noise $e_{i+1}$.
-Thus, our TSQN algorithm is asymptotically efficient \cite{sm2003}, provided that $\{\phi_{k}\}$ is a deterministic sequence and $\{e_{k}\}$ is independent with Gaussian distribution.
+\begin{remark} If we take $l_{k}=-\infty$ and $u_{k}=\infty$, then the system $(\ref{eq1})$-$(\ref{eq2})$ will degenerate to the standard linear stochastic regression model, and the matrix $Q_{k+1}$ will be the Fisher information matrix provided that $\{\phi_{k}\}$ is a deterministic sequence and $\{e_{k}\}$ is independent with Gaussian distribution.
+Thus, in this case, our TSQN algorithm is asymptotically efficient \cite{sm2003}.
 Moreover, the next corollary shows that in the typical binary-valued observation case, our algorithm is also asymptotically efficient. \end{remark}

-\begin{corollary} Let the conditions of Theorem $\ref{thm3}$ hold, $L_{k}=l_{k}=u_{k}=0$ and $U_{k}=1$, where the nonlinear models degenerate to linear regression models with binary-valued observations.
+\begin{corollary} Let the conditions of Theorem $\ref{thm3}$ hold and $L_{k}=l_{k}=u_{k}$, where the nonlinear models degenerate to linear regression models with binary-valued observations.
 If $\{\phi_{k}\}$ is a deterministic sequence and $\{e_{k}\}$ is an independent sequence, then our TSQN algorithm has the following asymptotically normal property as $k\rightarrow \infty$: